SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Investors of an Investigation Involving ...

 NEW YORK, Sept.
-15, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Advance Auto Parts, Inc. ("Advance Auto Parts") (NYSE: AAP) concerning possible violations of federal securities laws.
+15, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Siemens Energy AG (“Siemens” or the “Company”) (OTC: SMNEY) concerning possible violations of federal securities laws.

-On May 31, 2023, Advance Auto Parts announced its financial results for the first quarter ended April 22, 2023.
-The Company announced a 42% cut in its full year earnings per share guidance for 2023, with its free cash flow expected to be $200M to $300M, down from “a minimum” of $400M stated previously.
-Further, the Company declared in order “to enhance financial flexibility” it would decrease its quarterly dividend from $1.50/share to $0.25/share, an 83% drop after paying $1.50/share in each of the previous five quarters.
-Analysts commenting on the Company’s negative earnings referenced its recent strategy shift in pricing.
-Following this news, the Company’s stock price fell by $39.31 per share, from $112.20 per share to $72.89 per share on May 31, 2023..
-To obtain additional information, go to:
+On June 23, 2023, Siemens announced it was withdrawing its profit guidance for fiscal year 2023 due to a “substantial increase in failure rates of wind turbine components” at newly acquired Siemens Gamesa (SGRE).
+After an “extended technical review”, the Company expects additional costs to be in excess of approximately 1 billion Euros.
+Siemens further indicated an increase in product costs and ramp-up challenges in the off-shore business.

+Following this news, the Company’s share price fell by $5.87 per share, or approximately 27% to close at $15.88 per share.

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.